darthmall/darthmall.net/src/weblog/2023/team-alphabetize.md

 Most anyone familiar with a language that uses the latin alphabet will be familiar with the concept of “alphabetical order” and will quickly recognize it when they see it.
 This is why I’m such a booster of alphabetizing lists in pretty much any context.

-So I’m going back to alphabetizing my declaratioons; not reluctantly, but enthusiastically.
+So I’m going back to alphabetizing my declarations — not reluctantly, but enthusiastically.
 In theory I love the idea of some kind of semantic grouping of declarations, but in practice I’ll be much happier to never have to think about ordering my CSS declarations again.

 [^1]: Which would be exacerbated by me importing this from a separate package.